 Filing an Injury Claim

-When a passenger is injured in a common carrier accident, he/she must prove that the company or operator was negligent and that injuries resulted from that negligence.
+When a passenger is injured in a common carrier accident, he or she must prove that the company or operator was negligent, and that injuries resulted from that negligence.
 If a bus passenger falls when the bus swerves to avoid a pedestrian or stops suddenly when a child runs into the street, this does not constitute driver negligence.
 However, if the bus driver is intoxicated or talking on a cell phone or to a passenger when an accident occurs, the driver may be found negligent and be held responsible for passenger injuries.

 Common carriers typically respond quickly to accidents.
 However, drivers and/or passengers injured in other vehicles often delay legal action because they have to fight large companies.

 Because public transportation companies are regulated by federal or state agencies, special laws apply to claims brought against them.
 The statute of limitations for injury claims is usually much shorter (six months or less) than other types of injury claims, and deadlines can vary from state to state.
 In addition, most states have caps or limits for injury claims against state or municipal agencies.